 In the philosophy of doing With and not To, we look forward to working with you to customize your workshop(s) based on your wants and needs.
 We can vary the workshop length(s) and coverage depending on what we determine together works best for you.

-Focuses can include, but are not limited to:
+Training focuses can include, but are not limited to:

 1) Foundational dementia related information and common brain changes, learning to respond to changes in cognition and abilities in ways that are supportive.